Azure/acs-engine/docs/acsengine.md

-  generate    Generate an Azure Resource Manager template help        Help about any command version     Print the version of ACS-Engine
+  generate    Generate an Azure Resource Manager template help        Help about any command version     Print the version of ACS-Engine scale       Scale a existing cluster deployed by acs-engine

 Flags:
       --debug   enable verbose debug logs